ShuryaR/car-library/README.md

 # DriveShpere Car Library

-A modern car library web application built with React, TypeScript, and Tailwind CSS.
-This project allows users to browse, filter, and manage a collection of cars with a beautiful UI based on Figma designs.
+A modern car library web application built for FiziVerse using React, TypeScript, and Tailwind CSS.
+This project was created based on Figma designs and allows users to browse, filter, and manage a collection of cars with an intuitive and visually appealing interface.

 ## Features